 But how is the value of a Bitcoin determined?
 The price is always going up or down and is the result of supply and demand, just like stocks and gold, among other things.

-Pros and cons of Bitcoins
+What is Bitcon?
+Pros and cons

 A big advantage to using Bitcoins is the low transfer fees.
 You can send as well as receive payments at a very low cost — often for free.
 In any case, the fees are lower than what you would have to pay when doing business through a bank.
 Additionally, Bitcoins can’t be counterfeited, making it safer than paper money in this regard.